jacek6/prog-lang-classifier/README.md

 ### Technical things to done

 In this exercise there was focus on ML part.
-Because of time limits some technical things need to be done:
+Because of time limits some technical things were postponed and need to be done in future:
  - create `requirements.txt` file in order to install all dependencies
  - more Python files to Python package
  - prepare unit tests